It Wisnae Us

 About this project

-This website is based on the book It Wisnae Us: The Truth About Glasgow and Slavery by Stephen Mullen, published by the Royal Incorporation of Architects in Scotland on behalf of Glasgow Anti Racist Alliance (now the Coalition for Racial Equality and Rights – CRER) in 2009.
-An exhibition and trail guide were also produced.
+This website is based on the book It Wisnae Us: The Truth About Glasgow and Slavery by Stephen Mullen.
+The book and exhibition were commissioned and curated by Neil Baxter.
+The book was published by the Royal Incorporation of Architects in Scotland on behalf of Glasgow Anti Racist Alliance (now the Coalition for Racial Equality and Rights – CRER) in 2009.
+A trail guide were also produced.

 As the book is out-of-print and no longer available, it was felt that the important subject matter should be made available online for a wider audience.